 Wi-Manx Complaints Procedure

-If you cannot reach a mutually satisfactory conclusion, you may contact the Communications Commission and we may then contact the telecommunications provider on your behalf.
+If you cannot reach a mutually satisfactory conclusion, you may contact the Communications and Utilities Regulatory Authority and we may then contact the telecommunications provider on your behalf.

 If your complaint is regarding a contractual issue such as a dispute over terms and conditions, or your consumer rights, the Office of Fair Trading may be better suited to advise and assist you as they have the necessary expertise in these areas.
 The Office of Fair Trading can be contacted by email to firstname.lastname@example.org or by telephone on (01624) 686500.

-When contacting the Communications Commission you should provide us with as much information as possible.
+When contacting the Authority you should provide us with as much information as possible.
 This includes:

 - a clear description of what the issue is;